mchevalier2/crestr/index.md

 # **crestr** A R package to perform probabilistic palaeoclimate reconstructions from fossil bio-proxies

-The goal of crestr is to produce probabilistic reconstructions of past  climate change from fossil assemblage data.
+The goal of crestr is to produce probabilistic reconstructions of past climate change from fossil assemblage data [(Chevalier, 2021)](https://cp.copernicus.org/preprints/cp-2021-153/).
 The approach is based on the estimation of conditional responses of studies bio-proxy studied to climate parameters using probability density functions (_PDFs_; see
 [Chevalier *et al.* (2014)](http://https://www.doi.org/10.5194/cp-10-2081-2014) and